intsystems/BMM/lab4/Readme.md

 Visualize the performance of the ensembler from the optimization iteration.
 Visualize the weights of the ensemble.

-5. Demonstrate the lottery ticket hypothesis.
+5. [Kovaleva Maria] Demonstrate the lottery ticket hypothesis.
 Train a 3-layer network on a CIFAR-10.
 For p=[10, 20, ...
 90] select multiple subnetworks with p% of parameters.
 And retrain them.
 For each percentage select the network with best performance.
 Visualize performance depndency on p.
-Kovaleva Maria

 6. Implement 1-st order DARTS for CIFAR-10 dataset.
 Model: 3-layer network.
 Structure: binary mask for each parameter.
 Plots: model peformance, mask.